Next Generation Fertilizers

 Bio-actives, such as bio stimulants, nutrients, signaling molecules, and other organic and inorganic molecules have tremendous potential for improving plant growth and yield.
 However, low and inconsistent bioavailability, limited mobility, poor solubility, and instability in various conditions makes it hard to achieve this potential.

-ICL Innovation is seeking sustainable delivery systems, to be applied via the plant canopy or through the soil.
+ICL Innovation is seeking to develop next gen fertilizers that provide sustainable delivery systems, to be applied via the plant canopy or through the soil.
 Such delivery systems should be competitively priced, patentable, and ones that can be scaled up industrially.
 Bio-actives should effectively reach sink tissues and end up in the cytoplasm.

 P-fertilizers are in wide use in the industry, but much of this phosphorus is unavailable to plants for various reasons.
 Improving its availability to plants via the soil will offer increased nutrient use efficiency, reduce waste, and will lower agriculture related pollution.